Human sex ratio: Natural factors

-James cautions that available scientific evidence stands against the above assumptions and conclusions.
+The author cautions that available scientific evidence stands against the above assumptions and conclusions.
 He reports that there is an excess of males at birth in almost all human populations, and the natural sex ratio at birth is usually between 1.02 and 1.08.
 However, the ratio may deviate significantly from this range for natural reasons.

-An analysis study from 2015 showed that human sex ratio at conception is roughly 50%, but rises due to total mortality surplus of female embryos.
+An 2015 study showed that human sex ratio at conception is roughly 50%, but rises due to total mortality surplus of female embryos.
 A dataset of 139,704 embryos derived from assisted reproductive technology showed a male sex ratio of 50.2%.
 A dataset of 4,999 embryos from induced abortions showed a rate of 51.1% for the first trimester and 55.9% for the last two trimesters.

-Plural birth
+Multiple birth

-A 1999 scientific paper published by Jacobsen reported the sex ratio for 815,891 children born in Denmark between 1980 and 1993.
+A 1999 study reported the sex ratio for 815,891 children born in Denmark between 1980 and 1993.
 They studied the birth records to identify the effects of multiple birth, birth order, age of parents and the sexes of preceding siblings on the proportion of males using contingency tables, chi-squared tests and regression analysis.
 The secondary sex ratio decreased with increasing number of children per plural birth and with paternal age, whereas no significant independent effect was observed for maternal age, birth order, or other natural factors.

 Length of gestation

-A 2009 research paper published by Branum et al. reports the sex ratio derived from data in United States birth records over a 25-year period (1981–2006).
+A 2009 study reported the sex ratio derived from data in United States birth records over a 25-year period (1981–2006).
 This paper reports that the sex ratio at birth for the white ethnic group in the United States was 1.04 when the gestational age was 33–36 weeks, but 1.15 for gestational ages of less than 28 weeks, 28–32 weeks, and 37 or more weeks.
 This study also found that the sex ratios at birth in the United States, between 1981 and 2006, were lower in both black and Hispanic ethnic groups when compared with non-Hispanic white ethnic group.

-A research group led by Ein-Mor reported that sex ratio does not seem to change significantly with either maternal or paternal age.
+A 2010 study found that sex ratio does not seem to change significantly with either maternal or paternal age.
 Neither gravidity nor parity seem to affect the male-to-female ratio.
 However, there is a significant association of sex ratio with the length of gestation.
-These Ein-mor conclusions have been disputed.
-For example, James suggested that Ein-Mor results are based on some demographic variables and a small data set, a broader study of variables and larger population set suggests human sex ratio shows substantial variation for various reasons and different trend effects of length of gestation than those reported by Ein-Mor.
-In another study, James has offered the hypothesis that human sex ratios, and mammalian sex ratios in general, are causally related to the hormone levels of both parents at the time of conception.
-This hypothesis is yet to be tested and proven true or false over large population sets.
+These conclusions have been disputed, due to suggestions that the results are based on some demographic variables and a small data set, a broader study of variables and larger population set suggests human sex ratio shows substantial variation for various reasons and different trend effects of length of gestation than those reported.